mallorybulkley/WORMY/README.md

 # WORM
 A lightweight Object-Relational Mapping (ORM) library for Ruby.
 Allows you to keep code DRY and easily perform database operations in an object-oriented manner.
-WORM emphasizes convention over configuration by setting sensible defaults.

 ## Demo
 1. From the root directory of this repo, open `pry` or `irb` in the console